openregister/specification/content/rest-api.md

 A register MAY provide additional, possibly domain specific representations.

-A register containing fields with [Point datatype](/datatypes/point/) or [Polygon datatype](/datatypes/polygon/) values may also serve a list of items as [GML](@gml), [KML](@kml) or other geographical serialisation format.
+A register containing attributes with [Point datatype](/datatypes/point/) or [Polygon datatype](/datatypes/polygon/) values may also serve a list of items as [GML](@gml), [KML](@kml) or other geographical serialisation format.